CS5610-Khoury-Lionelle/LabMagicEightBall/Instructions/README.md

 > better to update on the server / create a new page, and when it is better to update in
 > the page itself via javascript.

+ As a reminder, your browser is acting as an interrupter and renderer for the information in the files, this is important to keep in mind throughout the semester!
+You can even use the console to modify the code, though it can be a bit complicated to do it that way.

+At this point, you have a functional webpage, but it isn't very pretty.
+Let's look at styling it.

 ### Styling with CSS